aplteam/RumbaLean/README.md

 * Allow the specification of "rootname" (Conga)
 * Added function `Shutdown` that needs to be called in order to restart Conga
 * RumbaLean requires upfront initialisation befor Rumba can be used.
-* All calls to `InitConga` are removed from the Rumba functions.
+* All calls to `InitConga` are removed from the Rumba functions
 * Avoid all dependencies excepts the need of the Conga DLLs required by Rumba
 * Allow trapping crashes on the exit functions (`OnStart`, `OnRequest`, ...) with an alternative mechanism: by default the [APLTree](https://github.com/aplteam/apltree/wiki "Link to the APLTree home page on GitHub") class [`HandleError`](https://github.com/aplteam/HandleError "Link to the project page on GitHub") is used for this
 * Use the Conga class rather than the namespace `DRC`